Are you worried about a loved one’s alcohol abuse? It may be challenging to hear, but they may be suffering from alcoholism.

 We are here to help you every step of the way.

-The Executive Rehab Guide is dedicated to helping those affected by drugs or alcohol – not only the addicts but their families and loved ones too.
+The Executive Rehab Guide is dedicated to helping those affected by drugs or alcohol – not only the addicts but also their families and loved ones.

-Often, living with someone who is abusing alcohol or drugs means a complete focus on their needs and recovery options.
+Living with someone abusing alcohol or drugs often means a complete focus on their needs and recovery options.

-Seeing the one you love struggling with alcohol or substance abuse can be heartbreaking.
-Sometimes, it can be hard to notice or accept that they have a problem.
+Seeing the one, you love struggling with alcohol or substance abuse can be heartbreaking.
+But, sometimes, it can be hard to notice or accept that they have a problem.

 Warning signs to look out for: